 Moody’s Investors Service, Inc's score of 100 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Moody's Investors Service, Inc. reported total carbon emissions of approximately 124,785,000 kg CO2e.
-This includes 641,000 kg CO2e from Scope 1 emissions, 2,540,000 kg CO2e from market-based Scope 2 emissions, and a significant 123,890,000 kg CO2e from Scope 3 emissions, which encompasses various categories such as purchased goods and services (78,100,000 kg CO2e) and business travel (30,800,000 kg CO2e).
-Moody's has set ambitious climate commitments, aiming for a 50% reduction in absolute Scope 1 and Scope 2 emissions by 2030 from a 2019 baseline.
-Additionally, the company targets a 15% reduction in Scope 3 emissions from fuel and energy-related activities, business travel, and employee commuting by 2025.
-Long-term goals include achieving net-zero emissions across all scopes by 2040, with a target of 90% reduction in absolute emissions by the same year.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Moody's commitment to addressing climate change through significant emissions reductions across its operations and value chain.
-The data reported is not cascaded from any parent organization, indicating that these figures and commitments are specific to Moody's Corporation.
+In 2024, Moody's Investors Service, Inc. reported total carbon emissions of approximately 124,785,000 kg CO2e, with Scope 1 emissions at about 641,000 kg CO2e, Scope 2 emissions (market-based) at approximately 254,000 kg CO2e, and a significant Scope 3 total of about 123,890,000 kg CO2e.
+This represents a decrease from 2023, where total emissions were about 140,590,000 kg CO2e.
+Moody's has set ambitious climate commitments, aiming for a 50% reduction in absolute Scope 1 and Scope 2 emissions by 2030 from a 2019 base year.
+Additionally, they target a 15% reduction in Scope 3 emissions from fuel and energy-related activities, business travel, and employee commuting by 2025.
+Long-term goals include achieving net-zero emissions across all scopes by 2040, with a target of 90% reduction in absolute emissions (Scope 1, 2, and 3) by the same year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Moody's commitment to addressing climate change and reducing their carbon footprint.
+The company is actively working towards these goals, with a focus on integrating sustainability into their operations and supply chain.

 Access structured emissions data, company-specific emission factors, and source documents